Festivals in Greece can be fascinating to participate in. Greece is a country steeped in traditional and Orthodox religion.

 New Year’s Day

-New Year’s Day in Greece is seen as an opportunity to make a new start and to wipe the slate clean – just like in most countries around the world.
+New Year’s Day in Greece is seen as an opportunity to make a new start and to wipe the slate clean.
+This is just like in most countries around the world.
 Greek families usually gather together on this day and enjoy a large meal.

-Throughout February each year, people around Greece celebrate carnival by dressing up in costumes and attending parties and themed events at bars, clubs, and restaurants.
-Carnival is celebrated like Greece’s version of Halloween.
+People around Greece celebrate carnival by dressing up in costumes and attending parties and themed events at bars, clubs, and restaurants.
+You will find many clubs and rooftop bars in Athens that host carnival parties.

 Greek Orthodox Easter